t-simwa/documind-document-analyzer/docs/IMPLEMENTATION_STATUS.md

 - ❌ **Organization Management**: Not implemented (0%)

 ### Key Finding
-The project currently consists of a **frontend-only prototype** with mock/simulated functionality.
-All backend services, RAG pipeline, API endpoints, security features, enterprise features (SSO, RBAC, audit trails), public website, and infrastructure components are missing and need to be implemented from scratch.
+The project now has a **complete backend architecture** with FastAPI, middleware, error handling, logging, health checks, and background task support.
+The frontend prototype exists with mock functionality.
+Next steps include implementing the RAG pipeline, connecting frontend to backend APIs, and adding authentication/authorization.

 ---